David Livingstone: Views on slavery

+Livingstone's figures on slaves have been criticised as highly exaggerated.
 Livingstone's letters, books, and journals did stir up public support for the abolition of slavery; however, he became dependent for assistance on the very slave-traders whom he wished to put out of business.
 He was a poor leader of his peers, and he ended up on his last expedition as an individualist explorer with servants and porters but no expert support around him.
 At the same time, he did not use the brutal methods of maverick explorers such as Stanley to keep his retinue of porters in line and his supplies secure.
 For these reasons, he accepted help and hospitality from 1867 onwards from Mohamad Bogharib and Mohamad bin Saleh (also known as "Mpamari"), traders who kept and traded in slaves, as he recounts in his journals.
 They, in turn, benefited from Livingstone's influence with local people, which facilitated Mpamari's release from bondage to Mwata Kazembe.
 Livingstone was furious to discover that some of the replacement porters sent at his request from Ujiji were slaves.

-Livingstone's figures on slaves have however been criticised as highly exaggerated.